BabyMochi/BabyMochi/README.md

 • Tested functional operations and safety parameters of car. and optimized control improvements of wind resistance and torque control during acceleration by 20% on tarmac
 • Managed sponsoring events and budgetary at downtown local restaurants to raise over $3,000 for necessary equipment of the car

-### UC Davis Economics Business Student Association - Member, Jan 2022 – Oct 2022
-• Led six-member team in collaboration with Clorox to represent global energy crisis with focus on rising oil and gas prices with OPEC
-• Researched and proposed optimal solutions to issues concerning stabilization of oil markets via supply and demand, fair consumer pricing, and elimination of waste
-• Created easy to interpret timeline and cost/budget analysis solution through Google Slides graphics

 ## Awards
-• Economics Business Student Assoication 2nd Place (May 21 2022)
 • UCLA Hacks Finalist Award Health/Tech (April 15-17, 2022)
 • UC Davis Hackathon Finalist Award Health/Tech (Jan 16 – 17, 2020)
 • TwitchCon Developers Hackathon Finalist Award (Sept 28 – 29, 2019)